rosszurowski/hibiscss/README.md

 ### Configuration

 Hibiscss just outputs a string of CSS.
 To use the CSS, you could make use of [insert-css](https://github.com/substack/insert-css) or a similar tool.
-Or, what I prefer, is to make a static CSS file.
+I prefer making a static CSS file.

-To do this, I make a js file with my config, like so:
+Make a file with your config and output it to `console.log`, like so:

 ```js
 // css.js